Top 10 places to spend Christmas in the UK

 Bakewell

-Come for the tart, stay for the … well, also the tart, but there’s so much more besides this famous pudding going on in Bakewell around Christmastime.
+Come for the tart, stay for the … well, also the tart, but there’s so much more besides this famous pudding going on in Bakewell in the Peak District around Christmastime.
 The Christmas market held in mid-November in the town centre boasts over 100 stalls selling local goods that include crafts, plants, jewellery, soaps, clothing and books.

 The food and drink on offer might harm your wallet as you’ll find a plethora of cheeses, chutneys and fudges to take home, as well as Yorkshire pudding wraps, crepes and waffles to eat as you stroll along.
 During the weekend, there’s a grotto for the children to visit and live music to keep their toes tapping.

-Later in November, the Bakewell Agricultural Business Centre will host the Bakewell Christmas Sparkle.
+On 8 December, the Bakewell Agricultural Business Centre will host the Bakewell Christmas Sparkle.
 This is a fantastic family-friendly event where the kids can handle small animals, get their faces painted and visit Santa in a tipi grotto.
 Fear not, the grown-ups are well catered for as well with over 50 stalls to peruse, a heated tipi bar, a street food court and live musical performances.
-If you’re still in Bakewell in December, head to All Saints Church which hosts a Christmas Tree Festival.
+Plus, All Saints Church hosts a Christmas Tree Festival throughout December.

 • Must see: Christmas carols from Peak Performance Choir at the Bakewell Christmas Sparkle will certainly get you in the spirit of things